This document demonstrates how to connect components together using capabilities and additional tools for parent components to manage their children.

 Directory

 channel called the outgoing directory .
-The component's executable makes discoverable any capabilities that it provides through this directory. - At runtime, the component instance tree connects individual component instances together in a hierarchy of parent and child relationships.
+The component's program makes discoverable any capabilities that it provides through this directory. - At runtime, the component instance tree describes parent and child relationships between component instances .
 The component instance tree and the capability routes over that tree are collectively referred to as the component topology .

 - Parent components declare child components either statically in their